RickZaki/open_npm/README.md

 The master branch has been forked to develop.
 The develop branch has been set as the default. both maste & develop have been protected.

+Travis
+Now with ever push / merge into develop a travis build is fired